Isaac Brock: Mackinac and Detroit

 Following his initial refusal to surrender, Hull had become increasingly despondent.
 He was responsible not only for his soldiers but also for hundreds of civilians including his daughter and grandchildren.
-He lack confidence in his men, believed he was outnumbered, and above all feared a massacre should he lose.
+He lacked confidence in his men, believed he was outnumbered, and above all feared a massacre should he lose.
 Despite having a strong defensive position, Hull ordered his artillery not to return fire.
 After several officers were killed during the British bombardment, Hull decided that surrender was the only option.

-Hull and his regulars went sent to Quebec as prisoners of the war, while the militia was paroled and sent home.
+Hull and his regulars were sent to Quebec as prisoners of the war, while the militia was paroled and sent home.
 Hull was later exchanged, but faced a court martial in January 1814, charged with treason, cowardice and neglect of duty.
 He is reported to have said: "I have done what my conscience directed — I have saved Detroit and the Territory from the horrors of an Indian massacre."
 Hull was found guilty and sentenced to death, but his sentence was commuted by President James Madison.

 Hull's surrender was a "colossal disaster for the United States."
 The fall of Detroit damaged American morale and neutralized a significant threat to Upper Canada.
 At the same time, the victory boosted the morale of Upper Canada's regulars, militia and civilian population.
 Brock captured a considerable amount of supplies at Detroit including 2,500 muskets, 500 rifles, 33 artillery pieces and 69 barrels of gunpowder.
 Also taken were the colours of the 4th Infantry Regiment, and the armed brig Adams which was turned over to the Provincial Marine and renamed HMS Detroit.
 Under prize regulations, Brock was awarded £214 while each of his men was awarded at least £4.